onigetoc/tetris/README.md

 # Tetris
-Tetris game made with AI Claude 3.5 Sonnet
+Tetris game using HTML, JavaScript with the help of AI Claude 3.5 Sonnet

 Tetris Game Project
 ===================